MODFLOW-USGS/modflow6/DEVELOPER.md

 Intel fortran can be used to compile MODFLOW 6 and associated utilities and generate distributable files (if not using gfortran).
 Download the Intel oneAPI HPC Toolkit: https://software.intel.com/content/www/us/en/develop/tools/oneapi/hpc-toolkit/download.html

-Documentation describing how to set the intel envrionment variables can be found [here](https://www.intel.com/content/www/us/en/develop/documentation/oneapi-programming-guide/top/oneapi-development-environment-setup.html).
+Documentation describing how to set the intel environment variables can be found [here](https://www.intel.com/content/www/us/en/develop/documentation/oneapi-programming-guide/top/oneapi-development-environment-setup.html).

+#### Windows

+- Visual Studio 2017 or 2019 with the appropriate redistributable libraries must be installed for ifort to compile on Windows.
+- ifort does not work yet with the latest Visual Studio (2022).
+Older versions can be found here: https://visualstudio.microsoft.com/vs/older-downloads/
+- The redistributable libraries can installed via ticking the "Desktop Development with C++" checkbox in the Visual Studio Installer in the Workloads tab.

 ### Doxygen & LaTeX (optional)